xpujol/git.conf/README.md

 git.conf
 ========

-Apache conf file to prevent git files to be viewed by the users
+Apache conf file to prevent git files to be viewed by the users.

+A typical location for `git.conf` is `/etc/httpd/conf.d`, but this may vary depending on your server configuration.